oplatek/oplatek.github.io/index.md

 ## Ondra, Ondřej, oplatek, oplatk.
 Me.

-## Let me help you with your AI project! 🚀
+## Let me help you with your AI project 🚀

-_Reach out through email or LinkedIn and let's find out a solution!_
+_Reach out through email or LinkedIn and let's find out a solution_

 Contact me at `ondrejplatek@gmail.com`!
 <style> .libutton {